miguel-perez/smoothState.js/README.md

 smoothState.js will store pages in memory if cacheLength is set to anything greater than 0.
 This allows a user to avoid having to request pages more than once.

-Pages that are stored will load instantaneously.
+Stored pages will load instantaneously.

 ```js
 // Default